Borewit/music-metadata/README.md

 ### Browser Support

-Although music-metadata is designed to run in Node.js, it can also be used to run in the browser:
+Although music-metadata is designed to run the node.js. [music-metadata-browser](https://github.com/Borewit/music-metadata-browser) can be used on the browser side.
-*   [music-metadata-browser](https://github.com/Borewit/music-metadata-browser) is better suitable to run in the browser.

 To avoid Node `fs` dependency inclusion, you may use a sub-module inclusion:
 ```JavaScript